- As low as $243/Night

 - Cottage

-This appealing brick bungalow is located among handsome oak trees and is adjacent to a park with the prettiest grove of live oak trees in Beaufort.
-This peaceful and relaxing setting has 1400 sq. ft. of living space and a enormous yard.
-Freshly refreshed, this home features wood floors throughout, tiled bathrooms, three flat screen TV's and is handsomely decorated with ceiling fans in every room.
+This striking brick bungalow is located among handsome oak trees and is adjacent to a park with the prettiest grove of live oak trees in Beaufort.
+This relaxing and calming setting has 1400 sq. ft. of living space and a sizable yard.
+Recently refreshed, this home features wood floors throughout, tiled bathrooms, three flat screen TV's and is elegantly decorated with ceiling fans in every room.

 The kitchen comes supplied with dinnerware, silverware and modest appliances such as coffee-maker, microwave, toaster oven, blender and mixer, stove, dishwasher and refrigerator.